-Upon review of the geological stability of the sloped portion of the site, it was found that it needed to be further stabilized.
-This will be done by constructing retaining walls with drilled piers toward the top of the slope and drilled piers towards the base of the slope.
-Some of these improvements are shown as off-site improvements, however, a condition of approval has been added to ensure that the proposed drilled piers towards the base of the slope are relocated onto the project site.
-This has been further discussed in the geological analysis within Appendix A of Attachment 5.
-The height of each level of retaining wall has been limited to approximately six (6) feet in order to ensure that the mass of the retaining wall is minimized.
+Upon review of the geological stability of the sloped portion of the site, it was found that the slope needed to be further stabilized.
+This will be done by constructing retaining walls with drilled piers on Parcel 4.
+This has been further discussed in the geological analysis within Appendix A of Attachment H. The height of each level of retaining wall has been limited to approximately six (6) feet in order to ensure that the mass of the retaining wall is minimized.
 Landscaping is required to be planted in front of the retaining wall to mask the mass and to provide screening for the walls.